alexandertoepfer/razorengine-ShadowOM/README.md

   public bool HasProperty(String prop); // returns whether a property exists.
 };
 ```
-Old approach to template example with multiple OMs, notice that there is no type safety.
+Old approach to template example with multiple OMs, notice that there is no type safety, the template takes any model of any type (that was compiled) and therefore Intellisense does not work, the only reasonable way is checking an indicator property to figure out what type it could have been.
 ```csharp
 string oldTemplate = @""
   @inherits Razor.TemplateBase<dynamic>